Have something to add?

 Opened in 1961

 Nov 11, 2006

 Looking up towards the bar at Tiki-Ti in Los Angeles

 June 2008, photo by Slacks Ferret

 Have a photo or a collectible from Tiki-Ti?

 Add it to Critiki!

-This famous little bar is a Los Angeles institution—opened in 1961 by Ray Buhen, it is now entirely owned and operated by Ray's son Mike Buhen and grandsons Mike Buhen, Jr and Mark Buhen.
+This famous little bar is a Los Angeles institution—opened in 1961 by Ray Buhen, it is now owned and operated by Ray's son Mike Buhen and grandson Mike Buhen, Jr.

 The Tiki-Ti drink menu has over 80 drinks, but picking one can feel a little bit like picking a race horse—the menu is divided into sections for the base alcohols, but beyond that, it's just a list of colorful names.
 These recipes are closely guarded family secrets.
 There are plenty of classic cocktails on the menu, but many of the drinks are the creation of Ray or his son or grandson.
 One of Ray's creations, Blood & Sand, is named for the Tyrone Power bullfighting film by the same name, and as it is being mixed the bar's patrons call out "Toro, Toro!"
 Mike or Mike will happily take the time to ask you a few questions and guide you to a drink you're sure to like.

 On Wednesdays, a tribute is made to Ray—a bell is rung five times, and the whole bar stops what they're doing to toast to Ray.